 The Halloween movies for kids you need on your spooky radar

-We've already got you sorted when it comes to Halloween DIY decor, and we've given you enough fiendishly fun treat ideas to sink a ghost pirate ship with, so now we're turning our mind to what we can do for Halloween 2020 given that trick-or-treating may well not be a thing (thanks, covid).
-Spooky drum roll please: all hail the best Halloween movies for kids and their grown ups!
+We've already got you sorted when it comes to Halloween DIY decor, and we've given you enough fiendishly fun treat ideas to sink a ghost pirate ship with, so now we're turning our mind to what else we can do for Halloween 2021.
+Spooky drum roll please: all hail the best Halloween movies for kids (and their grown ups)!

 1. Hotel Transylvania